Brand Damage Stories

 The New York Times dropped Alex Preston after an AI-assisted review copied a Guardian review

 A January 6, 2026 New York Times review of Jean-Baptiste Andrea's Watching Over Her was updated on March 30 with an editor's note acknowledging that it contained language and details similar to an earlier Guardian review.
 On March 31, reporting from The Guardian said the Times had cut ties with freelance reviewer Alex Preston after he admitted using an AI tool that pulled material from the earlier review into his draft.
 It was not a hallucination story.
-It was the equally useful reminder that AI-assisted writing can turn plagiarism into something a newsroom does by accident and publishes anyway.
+AI-assisted writing can still smuggle plagiarism into a flagship desk and out the door before anyone notices.

 Ars Technica fires senior AI reporter after AI tool fabricated quotes in published story